What is business process automation?

 When you automate business processes, you are looking at tremendous resource savings in your business operations.
 But that isn’t the only benefit.
 Here are a few others.

 When you automate repetitive tasks that otherwise require time, patience, and manual work, you move faster, reduce inefficiencies, and save time.
-Even if you just automate part of a business process, you create opportunities for your employees’ time and effort to be used in better ways.
+Even if you automate just part of a business process, you create opportunities for your employees’ time and effort to be used in more valuable ways.

-Using technology to generate a result creates a delightful uniformity and predictability to those results.
+Using technology to generate a result creates uniformity and predictability in the areas where it matters.
 Remove the variables and guessing games from customer service interactions, and you can improve customer satisfaction.

 Removing human error

 One more thing you and your customers will appreciate is the lack of human error that happens when you remove humans from the equation.
-The automated system doesn’t glitch, have a bad day, or make mistakes.
-Business process management software just cranks out correct, predictable results.
+For the most part, business process management software will simply crank out correct, predictable results.
 And if you realize you don’t like the results?
 Just change the program.

 How do you choose what to automate?

-As exciting as business automation is, it is not a good fit for every repeatable task.
+As helpful as business automation is, it is not a good fit for every repeatable task.
 So what are the right things to automate?

 Map out your company processes

 Each area of your business has its own existing processes.
-These might be carefully crafted, or they might have a bit of a “get it done when it absolutely needs to get done” approach.
+These might be carefully crafted, or they might have evolved haphazardly, out of necessity.

-As you begin looking for areas to streamline processes, start by simply mapping all the various tasks happening, formally or informally, across the business.
-If you have many employees, solicit their input on their manual tasks and any opportunities for improvement.
+As you begin looking for areas to streamline processes, start by mapping the various tasks happening, formally or informally, across the business.
+Depending on the size of your operation, you may want to begin by focusing on a single department.
+If you have any employees, solicit their input on the tasks they complete regularly and note any opportunities for improvement.

 Create Standard Operating Procedures

-Standard operating procedures (or SOPs) are exactly what they sound like—standard practices in your operation.
-Creating an SOP in an area can reduce the risk of human error and streamline a process, and it is also an essential step to prepare for machine learning in that area.
+Standard operating procedures (or SOPs) are written directions that lay out the standard practices for a particular task in your business.
+Creating SOPs will reduce the risk of human error and streamline a process, and it is also an essential step in the automation process..
 You can’t automate a system if you can’t standardize it.

 Identify the areas where humans are necessary

-For example, your top clients may need a personalized customer experience, and your human resources team can’t completely outsource hiring to a computer.
+For example, some clients may need a highly personalized customer experience, and your human resources team can’t completely outsource hiring to a computer.

 But that doesn’t mean that parts of those processes aren’t ripe for automation initiatives.
-Do the invoices you send to that top customer really need your personal touch?
+Do the invoices you send every month really need your personal touch?
 How about screening hundreds of initial applicants for basic job requirements?

-Even if you choose not to automate a particular area, you may find tremendous improvement opportunities simply by looking just below the surface.
+Even if you choose not to automate a particular area, you may still find tremendous improvement opportunities by taking a closer look at areas you don’t typically engage with on a day-to-day basis. .

 Create your prioritized list

-You’ll likely come across many areas of your business where business process automation can be useful.
-Consider what might make BPA in one area more useful than another.
+You’ll likely come across many areas of your business where business process automation can be useful, but you’ll need to be able to prioritize.
 Some things to consider here might be:

-The time savings.
+- The time savings.
 Is this a task that is done frequently, taking up valuable time across many weeks of the year?
 Or is it something that is time-consuming one day of the month?
-Automating one day’s worth of work might free up eight hours per month.
-Automating something done two days per week frees up 64 hours of billable time.
+Automating one day’s worth of work could free up eight hours per month, while automating something done two days per week frees up 64 hours of billable time.

 12 processes you can automate now